 The Department is actively involved in research analysis of media audiences and media effects, in particular, we have focused upon the study of the role of the media in public health and well-being, social welfare and quality of life.
 We embrace the idea that the media can be unwittingly and deliberately used to influence social behaviour patterns.
 Establishing the true nature and extent of media effects is critical if informed debates are to be undertaken.

 Research Excellence in Media at the University of Leicester

 In only its second submission to the National Research Excellence Framework the research profile of the University of Leicester’s Media and Communications Department was judged to be 82% World Leading or Internationally Excellent.
 It was placed 15th overall for media research in the country, and in the top ten when factoring in the high numbers of research active staff.
 Media and Communications at Leicester is therefore a dynamic and diverse department and an increasingly exciting place to conduct research in the UK.

 - Audience Research Group (Director: Ranjana Das)

 - Cultural Production and Consumption Research Group (Co-directors: Jennifer Smith Maguire, Natasha Whiteman)

 - Cyber Security and Crime Research Group (Director: Monica Whitty)

-- Digital Media Methods Research Group (Director: Panayiota Tsatsou)
+- The Digital Media Research Group (Director: Panayiota Tsatsou)

 - IDeoGRAMS Research Group (Director: Anna Claydon)